giellalt/giellalt.github.io/proof/gramcheck/doc/GrammarcheckerTutorial.md

 ###  a.
 "The L1 grammarchecker"

-  * Identify constructions that can be identified (looking for realword errors) \\
+- Identify constructions that can be identified (looking for realword errors).
-    Example: Gen + Po
+  - Example: Gen + Po
-  * The goal here is to cast the net as fine over the text as possible
+  - The goal here is to cast the net as fine over the text as possible
-  * The challenge is to avoid false alarms
+  - The challenge is to avoid false alarms